Masses and decay constants of pions and kaons in mixed-action staggered chiral perturbation theory: Appendix

 where the positive (negative) signs apply for vector (axial) spin, and the spurion fields $F_X\rightarrow X F_X X^\dagger$ for $X=L,R\in$ SU(3) ensure that the operators are invariant under SU(3)$_L\times$SU(3)$_R$ transformations.

 Enumerating all chiral singlets that are quadratic in the spurions and invariant under parity, there exists only a single nontrivial operator~\cite{Lee:1999zxa},

 For the unmixed theory, setting $F_L=F_R=I$ for the taste singlet operators yields only a trivial operator.
-But in the unmixed case, we have $F_{L,R}=P_{v,\sigma}I$, and there are four nontrivial operators invariant under the chiral symmetry~\cite{CB:notes}:
+But in the mixed case, we have $F_{L,R}=P_{v,\sigma}I$, and there are four nontrivial operators invariant under the chiral symmetry~\cite{CB:notes}:

 Introducing LECs, adding the results, and demanding parity invariance gives~\cite{CB:notes}

 where the equality of the coefficients of the last two operators follows from parity.

 Noting $P_v + P_{\sigma} = 1$ (the identity in flavor space), defining $\tau_3 = P_\sigma - P_v$, eliminating $P_{v,\sigma}$ in favor of $\tau_3$ and $1$, and collecting nontrivial operators, we have